Wesley Addy: Military service

 The usual disposition of someone with Addy's background would be assignment to one of the specialized units attached to the Signal Corps.
-However, it appears he wound up as an officer in the 63rd Infantry Division, and was a Major while on terminal leave from the army during February 1946.
+However, it appears he wound up as an officer in the 63rd Infantry Division during the Second World War, and was a Major while on terminal leave from the army during February 1946.

 Post-war stage career

 Antigone and Candida

 The first post-war mention of Addy resuming his performing career comes from February 1946, when he again took over a role on short notice.
 The play was Antigone and the Tyrant, produced by and starring Katharine Cornell, and directed by her husband Guthrie McClintic.
 Addy replaced James Monks in the role of Haemon midway through a two-week tryout run in Boston.
 The production went to Broadway's Cort Theatre on February 18, 1946.
 Cedric Hardwicke played Creon in this adaption by Lewis Galantière of Jean Anouilh's version of the Greek classic, updated with modern slang, tuxedos, cigarettes, and policemen.
 Beginning April 4, 1946, this play started alternating at the Cort Theatre with a revival of Candida, again produced by Cornell and staged by McClintic.
 Candida starred Cornell as the title character, Hardwicke as her father Burgess, with Addy as her husband Rev. Morell, and Marlon Brando playing her suitor Marchbanks.
 Addy was considered too young for the role, but "being a good actor, makes a good acting job of it".
 Both productions closed on Broadway during early May 1946 to go on a brief tour, first to Washington, D.C. then finishing in Chicago in early June.

 While still playing in both Cornell productions, Addy did a Sunday evening radio broadcast for the Theater Guild of Mary of Scotland on April 28, 1946.
 Helen Hayes and Helen Menken reprised their 1933 Broadway roles as Mary Stuart and Elizabeth Tudor respectively.